Buntworthy/jowr/docs/basics.rst

 Reading video
 -------------

-The :py:class:`~jowr.readers.VideoReader` provides a wrapper around OpenCV's VideoCapture object for reading from video files. :py:class:`~jowr.readers.VideoReader` implements some convenience methods to make the interaction with frames from a video file a little simpler.
+The :py:class:`~jowr.VideoReader` provides a wrapper around OpenCV's VideoCapture object for reading from video files. :py:class:`~jowr.VideoReader` implements some convenience methods to make the interaction with frames from a video file a little simpler.
 For example providing generator access to frames::

     eaten_bananas = 0